cvxpy/cvxpy/doc/source/examples/derivatives/fundamentals.rst

 This notebook will introduce you to the fundamentals of computing the derivative of the solution map to optimization problems.
-The derivative can be used for **sensitvity analysis**, to see how a solution would change given small changes to the parameters, and to compute **gradients** of scalar-valued functions of the solution.
+The derivative can be used for **sensitivity analysis**, to see how a solution would change given small changes to the parameters, and to compute **gradients** of scalar-valued functions of the solution.